oh306028/BankApplication/README.md

 On the backend side there are:
 1) BankApplication.Data (entities and enums connected to database models)
 2) BankApplication.App (web api solution; contains controllers and services)

+Application uses SMTP mail server:
+1) Sending verification codes via mails
+2) Sending unique client codes via mials

+Transfers are configured with transactions.

+The application is a two-sided program that allows administrators to monitor clients' real-time movements.
+Clients can view their transfer history and send block requests.